kbxy88/Pacific/plugin.program.voltage/README.md

-# plugin.program.aftermath
+# plugin.program.openwizard
-Aftermath Wizard
+OpenWizard

-Aftermath Wizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
-As this is a work in progress, I would highly recommend the use of a repository, but if you prefer not to, there is a built-in auto-updater.
+OpenWizard was created to help the Kodi community out and help get rid of the broken personal wizards that are floating around.
+As this is a work in progress, a repository is highly recommended, but if you prefer not to, there is a built-in auto-updater.

-For more information on how to edit/customize this wizard for your own usage, please read [the wiki](https://github.com/drinfernoo/plugin.program.aftermath/wiki).
+For more information on how to edit/customize this wizard for your own usage, please read [the wiki](https://github.com/drinfernoo/plugin.program.openwizard/wiki).

 Currently, this version of the wizard supports: